JinyuanChang-Lab/BayesianPenalizedEL/README.md

 ## Data and Files

-* **Data Generation Process**: The folder "Data Generation Process" includes all the Matlab codes for the data generation process in the numerical studies.
+* **Data Generation Process**: The folder "Data Generation Process" includes all the Matlab codes for the data generation process in the numerical studies, and the associated simulated data can be accessed via the [Google Drive](https://drive.google.com/file/d/1OmH2cOvSc7XZSP7VywsrEzI9-x0B9-61/view).

 * **data_SES.mat**: The "data_SES.mat" in folder "Sampling Efficiency and Stability" is the data file utilized for Section 3.2 in the main paper.